AniIOT/Svelte_project/README.md

 <!-- Ordered List -->
 1. JavaScript

 This part has all the variable declarations and the event handlers.
 The event handlers will detect a mouse click and the motion of the mouse.
 As the handlers are a child of the box class, they will only be called if a mouse button press is detected inside the box.
+The mouse movement handler will also assign the position of the cursor to the rectangular box's location.
 3. HTML

+This part has two objectives, one is to define the box class and its attributes and to display the coordinates.
+We also assign the mouse events to their respective handler here.